justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 brew install sdl2
 ```

 Brew downloads SDL2 in the `opt/homebrew/Cellar/sdl2` directory, which is not in a default gcc search location.
-You will know this is the case if later when you try to compile `main.c` you see a compiler or linker error related to missing SDL files.
 There are a few different ways to resolve this issue.

 First, the option I went with, examine the search paths gcc uses with the following command.
-I found that `/usr/local/include` and `/usr/local/lib` are checked by default.
+I found that `/usr/local/include` and `/usr/local/lib` are included by default.
+I created symlinks for the SDL2 include directory and libraries from homebrew into `/usr/local/inlcude` and `/usr/local/libs` so gcc will find them.
 ```
 echo | gcc -xc -E -v -
 ```

-I created symlinks for the SDL2 include directory and libraries from homebrew into `/usr/local/inlcude` and `/usr/local/libs` so that gcc will be able to find them.

 Another approach is to provide the include and library directory paths to gcc via `-I` and `-L`.
-This adds quite a bit of noise to call gcc, but we'll use a Makefile so we don't need to type this out every time.
+This adds some noise to call gcc, but we'll use a Makefile soon so we don't need to type this out every time.

 ```bash
 gcc -Wall -std=c99 ./src/*.c  -Ipath/to/includes -L/path/to/lib -lSDL2 -o renderer
 ```

 ## Windows
 Unfortunately, we have extra steps to get set up on Windows.
 There are several ways to go about this.
-You could download Visual Studio Build Tools and use any code editor along with [cl.exe](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-command-line-syntax?view=msvc-170) to compile.
+You could download Visual Studio Build Tools and use any code editor along with [cl.exe](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-command-line-syntax?view=msvc-170).
 You can find equivalent flags to get a similar behavior to what we use on macOS and Linux with gcc.

-However, most people prefer downloading the full Visual Studio IDE and adding the `Desktop Development with C++` workload to get a full IDE and C/C++ compiler up and running quickly.
-I'll cover this approach.
+However, most Windows developers prefer Visual Studio and adding the `Desktop Development with C++` workload for a full IDE and C/C++ compiler set up.

 You can install Visual Studio Community with winget.